 The LCA methodology guidelines for automobiles assume that the inputs (input resources), outputs (products), and processes are not each a single system, but a complex system with multiple inputs and outputs.
 In a complex system, we believe it is necessary to introduce the concept of Chain of Custody to increase the transparency and reliability of distribution.

 Chain of Custody is classified into the following five categories, the definitions in [ Chart xx1 ], according to ISO22095.

+[Table XX]: Chain of Custody Classification and Definition